Dialogue

 Enabling a Just Transition: Trade and Industrial Policy Options for Developing Countries on Climate Action and Principles for Cooperation

-UNCTAD, UNEP, IRENA, the Yale Center for Environmental Law & Policy, and TESS invite you to this dialogue at IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.
+This dialogue was co-organized by UNCTAD, UNEP, IRENA, the Yale Center for Environmental Law & Policy, and TESS at IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.

 Developing countries are disproportionately affected by climate change, which has significant economic and social impacts due to climate-related events and disasters.